-Walmart+ vs. Amazon Prime: Which one is right for you?
+Is Walmart Plus or Amazon Prime the best service for you?

 - Less overall benefits

-While it may cost about $20 more to sign up for Amazon's Prime service, right now you actually get "more" for your money when using it.
-Between the additional streaming content, access to more products, and other things Prime may be the best option for you.
+While it may cost about $40 more to sign up for Amazon's Prime service, right now you actually get more for your money when using it.
+Between the additional streaming content, access to more products, and other perks, Prime may be the best option for you.

 Pros